notrab/commerceql/README.md

 ## Deploy

-Once you're finished integrating CommerceQL with any additional functionality, you can deploy to Graphcool in one command!
+Once you're finished integrating CommerceQL with any additional functionality, it's time to deploy.

 You will need to have the **environment variables** set during each deployment.